What is service level agreement: A practical guide to SLA basics

 Establish Clear and Realistic Metrics

-• Be Specific and Quantifiable: Avoid vague statements like "fast response time."
-Instead, define it precisely: "95% of critical support tickets will receive a first response within one hour."
-This transforms a subjective notion into an objective, measurable success criterion.
+- Be Specific and Quantifiable: Move away from vague terms like "fast response."
+Use exact numbers to define what "fast" means: "95% of critical support tickets will receive a first response within one hour."
+This turns a feeling into an objective goal that both parties can track.

 Common Questions About SLAs